juhosyrjanen/Kubernetes-Kubeadm-way/ansible/README.md

 - `kubeadm init` - initialise the first controller in the control plane.
 - Fetches the `kubeconfig` to the local machine's Ansible directory
-- Sets up an NGINX healthcheck, as GCP network load balancer only supports HTTP healthchecks.
+- Sets up a HAproxy healthcheck
 - Prepares the `kubeadm join` command to be ran on the rest of the controllers
-- Then runs the join command on other controllers and sets up healthcheck on those ones as well.